-- Serve on the governing body of a primary school in the community surrounding MSA – from 2009
+- Served on the governing body of a primary school in the community surrounding MSA –2009-2015

-- Serve on the Board of Reference for The Bethany House Trust – from 2010
+- Invited member on the Board of Reference for The Bethany House Trust since 2010

-- Acting on the Editorial Advisory Board for The Journal of International Research in Early Childhood Education (IRECE) – from 2010 (http://www.education.monash.edu.au/research/irecejournal/about.html)
+- Acting on the Editorial Advisory Board for The Journal of International Research in Early Childhood Education (IRECE) since 2010 http://www.education.monash.edu.au/research/irecejournal/about.html

-- International Advisory Board Member for the World Child and Youth Care Conference, June 2013 in New Foundland, Canada
+- International Advisory Board Member for the World Child and Youth Care Conference, in New Foundland, Canada in 2013

 - Member of the National Association for Child Care Workers (NACCW)